wearejiode/syzygy/apps/core/portfolio/sesame.jiode.one/README.md

-# Sesame Worker – Dev Workflow
+# Resume Worker – Dev Workflow

-This folder contains the source code and build/deploy pipeline for the **sesame.jiode.one** Cloudflare Worker.
+This Worker serves the Resume app pages by delivering HTML, CSS, and JS assets along with data stored in R2.

 ---